LIVING ROOMS call out

 that emerged from attendees of the 2016 program.
 The participation fee is payable on

-acceptance of the Expression of Interest, which will occur by July 2017.
+acceptance of the Expression of Interest.
 Craft ACT

 will provide instructions to pay the fee and it must be paid in full within 21